lschlesinger/fairbundled/docs/README.md

 # Project Folder Structure

-This section includes the folder structure in `/src` for each, the backend and frontend project folder.
+This section includes the folder structure in `/src` for each, the backend and frontend project folder.

 Additionally to the structure, the meaning and function of files contained in the folder is explained briefly.